-The typical asking rate per listing is in the $30's per square foot per year.
-The Thousand Oaks region is seeing a decrease in rates.
-In the last 3 months, the median rate fell $3 per sqft per year.
-That's a 9% decline in rent.
+Most listings are in the $30's per square foot per year.
+The Thousand Oaks submarket is experiencing a decline in rates.
+In the last 3 months, the median rate decreased $1 per sqft per year.
+That's a 2% decline in rent.

-Compared to the rest of the Metropolitan Los Angeles market, the Thousand Oaks submarket has smaller rates, so you should have no trouble finding a great deal in this undervalued region.
+Compared to the rest of the Metropolitan Los Angeles market, the Thousand Oaks region has less expensive rates, so you should have no trouble finding a great deal in this undervalued region.

-In the last 90 days, 45 listings have been made available, so you'll want to check back regularly for new listings.
-About 4% of the available leases in the Thousand Oaks are subleases, so you will probably have to consider a longer term lease.
-There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.
+In the last 90 days, 50 listings have been listed, so you'll want to check back regularly for new listings.
+About 6% of the available space in the Thousand Oaks are subleases, so you will probably need to sign a longer term lease with the landlord directly.
+There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.

-The standard measurement for office space in this area is around 1,380 sqft.
-Most properties in this market are close to 2 floors.
+The standard measurement for office space in this area is around 1,250 sqft.
+Most buildings in this region are close to 2 floors.
 Most buildings in this area were built in 1986 and are Class B.